 - Line your cookie sheet with foil and fan out the eggplant.
 Some may not like to fan out easily, don’t worry when it starts to soften up it will be easier to fan out.

 - Set your oven to broil and put the eggplant in the oven..
 (Make sure you don’t leave the stove and watch it like a hawk because it can burn very quickly.)

 - Flip the eggplant every 2 minutes, 2-3 times.
 (Approximately 4-6 minutes a side)

 - When the eggplant looks brown and roasted, brush on the glaze and put it back in the broiler for 2 minutes.

-If you have extra glaze – save it!
-We tested it on grilled meats and it tasted fantastic!
-Give it a try! 🙂
+- If you have extra glaze – save it and try using it on grilled meats or mix it into some stir-fried noodles!